 Authorized early withdrawal is a temporary absence outside of the United States for less than five months.
 This is an option for students who need to unexpectedly leave the United States before their program completion date.
 Reasons needing to leave the United States can include family emergencies, financial issues, and personal reasons.

-Upon applying for AEW, your SEVIS record is terminated and as long as you re-enter the United States within 5 months, IS can reactivate your SEVIS record.
+Upon applying for AEW, your SEVIS record is terminated and as long as you re-enter the United States within 5 months, the ISS office can reactivate your SEVIS record.

 Rules and Regulations Concerning AEW

 After submission of the request form, the ISS office at FAU will terminate your SEVIS record within 5 business days for the reason: “Authorized Early Withdrawal.”
 You must leave the United States within 15 days of the termination event, or you will be in the United States without a status.